 Description: Discovers the PCF and PCF set selected for a PDU Session identified by the tuple (UE address(es), SUPI, GPSI, DNN, S-NSSAI), or discovers the PCF and PCF set selected for the UE identified by the tuple (SUPI, GPSI).
 This operation may also be used to determine the SUPI from the tuple (UE address, DNN, S-NSSAI).

-Inputs, Required: UE address (i.e. IP address or MAC address), [Required, for a PDU Session and for a UE], DNN [Conditional], S-NSSAI [Conditional], if the target PCF is for a PDU Session, MBS session ID as defined in TS 23.247 [78], [Required, for an MBS Session].
+Inputs, Required: UE address (i.e. IP address or MAC address) or list of UE address, [Required, for a PDU Session and for a UE], DNN [Conditional], S-NSSAI [Conditional], if the target PCF is for a PDU Session, MBS session ID as defined in TS 23.247 [78], [Required, for an MBS Session].

 SUPI and/or GPSI, if the target PCF is for a UE.